nuthanc/react/my_buildings/README.md

 * ui row to make them in the same line
 * The next div is to show themselves next to each other
 * 11 and 5 out of 16 col

+#### Defaulting Video Selection
+* In App's onTermSubmit, setState of selectedVideo also
+* Default video in componentDidMount